makeabilitylab/ProtoSound/README.md

 The **DeployablePythonCode** folder contains the python-based implementation of ProtoSound which can be run on any python-enabled devices.

-The **StandaloneAndroidApp** folder contains the android-based implementation of ProtoSound which can be run on android development platforms that meet the prerequisites specified.
+The **StandaloneAndroidApp** folder contains the android-based implementation of ProtoSound which can be run on android development platforms that meet the prerequisites specified in the folder.

 This repository also contains samples of 10 sound categories preferred by DHH people (e.g, fire alarm, knocking, baby crying), procured from a high-quality online library, FreeSound, and manually cleaned by our research team.
 Navigate to **StandaloneAndroidApp/app/src/main/assets/library** for the full library of sounds.